ssuttles-usgs/wavelab/README.md

 - From 2015-2020, the USGS used the Butterworth Filter with various filtering windows.
 - Starting in 2021, with Hurricane Henri, the USGS standardized the filtering window to 6-minutes.

+For more information about filtering, please visit the [Storm-Tide Water Level documentation](documentation/notebooks/storm-tide.md).

 ### License

 This project is licensed under the Creative Commons CC0 1.0 Universal License.
 See the [LICENSE.md file](https://code.usgs.gov/wavelab/wavelab/-/blob/master/LICENSE.md) for details